Monuments of Kosovo: Urban traditional houses

-The Pantić House is located in the center of Velika Hoča village of the Rahovec municipality.
+The Pantić House is located in the center of Hoçë e Madhe village of the Rahovec municipality.
 This 150 years old house was restored and adapted into Bed & Breakfast accommodation, which offers comfortable and cozy atmosphere.
 It is composed of a dining room, kitchen, bathroom and storage on the ground floor, and three comfortably furnished rooms, a bathroom and a gallery on the first floor.
 The garden has many flowers.
 Besides this, the house offers views of the surrounding landscape.

-The Spasić House is the most characteristic traditional house in the Velika Hoča village.
+The Spasić House is the most characteristic traditional house in the Hoçë e Madhe village.
 It was built during the first half of the 19th century by a family ancestor, who was a pilgrim to Jerusalem.
 What makes this building unique are its pronounced facades, its cantilevered elements on the upper floor, the large gates with separated entrances for pedestrians and vehicles, old-fashioned locks and hinges, and the decorative stone slate canopies.
 It is also a Bed and Breakfast house that offers two double bedrooms, a bathroom and a ‘Jerusalem Chamber’ in the first floor.
 The ‘Jerusalem Chamber’ is the most representative part of the house, which has a family iconostasis and relicts brought by the pilgrimage.
 On the ground floor are found the living room, kitchen, bedroom and a bathroom.

 Belediya building was built by the end of the 18th century as the municipality for Ottoman authorities in Prizren.
 It is located in the historical zone of the city.
 It is a unique building incorporated perfectly in the surrounding area and built in a human scale.
 In 1911 Sultan Rashady was settled in Belediye.
 He called for fair judge in the name of God, and restated that “all citizens living under his dynasty should be happy”.
 The building was restored and adapted to the first Regional Centre of Cultural Heritage in Balkans, used as a training center for professionals and interns of the Cultural Heritage.